sctv/BHA_PeristalticPump/README.md

 #BHA_PeristalticPump

-This repo contains the designs and source files of a **DIY Centrifuge**.
+This repo contains the designs and source files of a **Peristaltic Pump**.
 This device can be used to isolate compounds from a liquid.
 Check out the corresponding [BHA lecture in the Syllabus](http://biohackacademy.github.io) for more information.

 ##Navigation the repo